Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 **Presentation/Activity:**

-- A slide presentation on research software citation from the Netherlands eScience Center course is available to reuse and adapt, as long as they are properly cited and attribution is given under CC BY 4.0 license.
+- A slide presentation on research software citation from the Netherlands eScience Center course is available to reuse and adapt, as long as it is properly cited and attribution is given under CC BY 4.0 licence.
-- Points to try and cover in the slide content:
+- Points to cover in the slide presentation:
     - Why is it important to cite research software?
     - What are the principles of software citation?
     - How do I communicate the importance of citing software to researchers?